shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

 We propose a five-year phased approach, starting with:

--   **Year 1:** Conduct a comprehensive needs assessment, engage stakeholders, and develop a participatory action plan.
+-   **Year 1:** Conduct an in-depth needs assessment, engage stakeholders, and develop a participatory action plan.

 -   **Years 2-3:** Implement priority projects like public sanitation facilities, waste management infrastructure, and pilot green spaces.